List of megafauna in mythology and folklore

 A Hydra.
 The 16th-century German illustration.

 A giant animal in mythology is unusually large, either for their species or in relation to humans.
 The term giant carries some ambiguity; however, in mythology, definitions of what constitutes 'large' vary, with definitions ranging from 40 kg upwards.
 At the upper end of this scale, they may be further subdivided into small (250-500 kg), medium (500-1000 kg) and large (over 1000 kg).
 Megafauna often form one of the mythemes of a story.
-The narrative may revolve around a real animal or a primordial archetype of a gigantic creature, such as a dragon, sea monsters, or the Midgard snake.
+The narrative may revolve around a real animal or a primordial archetype of a gigantic creature, such as a dragon, sea monsters, or Jörmungandr, the Miðgarðr-Serpent.

 Examples of megafauna

 Numerous myths and folklore exist depicting giant animals, including Australian, Greek, Native American, among others.